realChesta/SyncPad/readme.md

 * Code mode: syntax-highlighted code editor with code folding, autocomplete and more.

 ## Getting things to work
-To run the server, navigate to `build` and run `main.js` with node.js.
+To run the server, navigate to the `build` directory and run `main.js` with node.js.

 ## Live demo
 A live demo of SyncPad can be found under http://syncpad.herokuapp.com/.